ARTICLES

 Diwali Doorway Torans decorations.
 Photo by @itsnotkiran

 No Diwali decoration is complete without the artistry of Rangoli.
 While traditionally crafted with colored powders, the recent trend, especially at Diwali inspirations, is to accentuate these designs with flower petals.
-Whether the radiant sun pattern using marigolds and roses or the intricate peacock designs brought alive with blue orchids, the fusion of color and floral aroma intensifies and echoes the fleeting beauty of life and joy of the Diwali festival.
+Whether the radiant sun pattern using marigolds and roses or the intricate peacock designs brought alive with bird orchids, the fusion of color and floral aroma intensifies and echoes the fleeting beauty of life and joy of the Diwali festival.

 Diwali Rangoli at home